 Camping – There are 3 developed campgrounds in Oak Creek Canyon; book in advance as campgrounds fill early.
 Most campsites are available early spring through mid-fall.
 Manzanita Campground (no trailers or RVs) is open all year.

-5. Bike, Hike, and Run around Sedona
+5. Bike, Hike, and Run On Sedona Trails

+There are many Sedona events throughout the year.
 The Sedona Marathon was on while we visited with over 3500 runners on overlapping courses of varying length beginning at Bristlecone Pine Road through Boynton Canyon and environs.

-Mountain bikers now consider Sedona a bucket list destination with over 200 miles of singletrack and myriad recent media mentions.
+Mountain bikers now consider Sedona a bucket list destination with over 200 miles of single track and myriad recent media mentions.
 Hermosa Tours offers premium, guided day bike touring in half and full day increments for solo riders and groups.
 Tours include transportation, helmets and hydration, and catering for special groups.

 The Sedona Bike Skills Park is newly open for avid cyclists who want to perfect their moves.

-6. Sightsee by Jeep or ATV
+6. Unusual Things To Do in Sedona: Sightsee by Jeep or ATV

 Pink Jeep Tours is the longest running and largest off-road adventure tour company in the United States.
 In Sedona, they offer a variety of fun touring options for those looking for scenery and off-road adventures.
 Open jeep wranglers or enclosed luxury vehicle options available around Sedona or as far as the Grand Canyon with professional guides.
 Horseback combo tours available.